arosboro/your_ai/rust/patches/mlx-sys/src/mlx-c/README.md

 MLX C is a C API for [MLX](https://github.com/ml-explore/mlx).

-MLX is an array framework for machine learning on Apple silicon.
+MLX is an array framework for machine learning on Apple Silicon.
 MLX C expands MLX to the C language, making research and experimentation easier on Apple silicon.